The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth: Introduction

 \begin{mainthm}[Coarse straightening in harmonic coordinates] Let $G,H$ be finitely generated groups of polynomial growth, and let $\Phi:G\to H$ be a quasi-isometry.
 Let $N\le G$ and $M\le H$ be finite-index torsion-free nilpotent subgroups, and let $\Psi:N\to M$ be a quasi-isometry at bounded distance from $\Phi|_N$, normalized so that $\Psi(e_N)=e_M$.
 Let $F_G$ and $F_H$ be coarse harmonic coordinates constructed as in \Cref{lem:FI-harmonic-coords}, using a basis of $\Hom(N_{\mathrm{ab}},\RR)$ and its image under the map $T_\Psi$ from \Cref{thm:alg-linearization-bdd-defect}.

 Assume that $\Psi$ has bounded Abelian defect, i.e.\ $\Delta_{\mathrm{ab}}(\Psi)<\infty$ in the sense of \Cref{def:abelian-defect}.
 Then

 \end{mainthm} A classical way to analyse quasi-isometries between nilpotent groups is to pass to the asymptotic cones (Carnot groups) and apply Pansu's differentiability theory for Lipschitz maps.
 While in the present paper we choose to give a discrete proof of \Cref{thm:coarse-straightening} using coarse harmonic coordinates and bounded Abelian defect, we include Appendix A as a short self-contained reference on Pansu calculus.
-This makes it easy to relate our bounded-Abelian-defect hypothesis to the asymptotic-cone viewpoint, and in applications it often provides an efficient route to verify the hypothesis by working directly on the induced maps between Carnot groups.
+This makes it easy to relate our bounded Abelian-defect hypothesis to the asymptotic-cone viewpoint, and in applications it often provides an efficient route to verify the hypothesis by working directly on the induced maps between Carnot groups (see for instance \cite{BreuillardLeDonne2013} for more information regarding asymptotic cones of nilpotent groups and associated results).

 In \Cref{sec:QI-LHF} we show that bounded Abelian defect is genuinely stronger than bare quasi-isometry (already for $\ZZ^2$), but we also give a simple sufficient criterion: quasi-isometries that are coarsely affine on the Abelianization automatically have bounded Abelian defect.
 This applies, in particular, to quasi-isometries between torus-fibered nilpotent Lie groups whose base maps are coarsely affine, yielding large families of geometric examples where our harmonic straightening theorem applies.